verdverm/graphql-autharoo/README.md

   // Default
   {
+    // The bottomless pit...
+    // empty brackets will validate against (almost) anything.
     requiredScopes: [],
     callback: () => {
       return "success default"
     }
   }

-  // If a request falls through, it will get an 'AuthorizationError'
+  // If a request falls through all of the stages...
+  // it is a form of denial and will get assigned 'AuthorizationError'
-  // The empty bracket clause means that will never happen ])
+  // An empty bracket clause means that should never happen.
+  // (You can do some things with the auth batch helper as well as nested auth helpers) ])

 const options = {